codehackerr/poka-yoke/README.md

 Now, here's the cool part:
 `
 Poka-yoke isn't just for the physical world; we can apply it to software too!
-In software, we're the "operators" when we use APIs.
 By designing APIs carefully, we can stop ourselves from making accidental mistakes.
 `

 To show you how this works, let's dive into a simple example: